kelsvilla/LegoMindstormsVSExtension/README.md

     "mind-reader.lineHighlighter.textDecoration"     : "none",
     "mind-reader.lineHighlighter.textColor"          : "#FFFFFF",
 ```
-The values are set to the default values and can be changed here manually, or through the settings window (File -> Preferences -> Settings -> Mind Reader -> Line Highlighter).
-Changes made directly in the settings.json will take effect automatically; however, if you change them in the settings window then after you input your new values VS Code must be closed and reopened for the changes to take effect.

 After adding the code block, the `settings.json` file should look similar to this:

 <p align="center">